abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 really stupid.
 I don't like this.
 Why do we have to do this?* His mind would go on and on.
-Of course, Ajahn Chah noticed what was happening, and one day during the sweeping period he walked past Ajahn Sumedho and said, "Wat Pah Pong—is it suffering?"
-Ajahn Sumedho reflected on this, *Wat Pah Pong—is it suffering?
+Of course, Ajahn Chah noticed what was happening, and one day during the sweeping period he walked past Ajahn Sumedho and said, "Wat Pah Pong---is it suffering?"
+Ajahn Sumedho reflected on this, *Wat Pah Pong---is it suffering?
 No, of course not!
 Wat Pah Pong isn't suffering!
 It's me!
 It's not Wat Pah Pong.
 I like Wat Pah Pong.
 I'm the one making suffering out of this.
-It's me.* That was a powerful and significant insight for him—to see that the external situation is one thing, and whether or not he adds suffering to it is another.
+It's me.* That was a powerful and significant insight for him---to see that the external situation is one thing, and whether or not he adds suffering to it is another.
 After that, Ajahn Sumedho put more energy and enthusiasm into the sweeping.
 By doing so and reflecting, he decreased the suffering for himself and turned sweeping into an enjoyable experience.

-We can use our chores in the same way—to bring up energy, a sense of relinquishment, generosity, service, and mindfulness.
+We can use our chores in the same way---to bring up energy, a sense of relinquishment, generosity, service, and mindfulness.
 And doing that helps to provide continuity for our practice; it keeps us reflecting on what's happening in the mind, what's going on with our attitudes and